Hi families,

 On an even more personal level, I completely understand how hard it can be to navigate parenting when none of the traditional approaches to parenting work.
 So that is where I focus in coaching, on helping you as a parent to honor both yourself and your own needs and autonomy, right along with your child’s, through building concrete collaborative skills, while also on understanding and staying mindful of the root of PDA’er anxiety: the cyclical relationship between anxiety and demands.
 Pushing for compliance only increases anxiety and resistance, which then increases demand avoidance, leading to more pushing, which leads to more anxiety, and so on.
 Our joint focus in coaching often largely becomes, “if not traditional discipline, then what?
 How do we approach this conflict/ problem/ situation collaboratively?”, and also on understanding the specifics of PDA, and why shifting our mindset and learning collaborative skills can have such positive impacts on family dynamics.
 This process can be deeply affirming and reassuring for parents, as we move away from common behaviorism/ manipulative methods of raising kids, and move towards a focus on relationship and connection.

-I offer initial 1 hour consultations at a 50% off rate ($45) on Google Meet, and we can chat a bit about what you’re struggling with right now, how I can help, and what resources we might draw on so you can preview the process and kind of “see the big picture”.
+I offer intro sessions at a discounted rate ($50) on Google Meet, and we can chat a bit about what you’re struggling with right now, how I can help, and what resources we might draw on so you can preview the process and kind of “see the big picture”.
 Ideally, both parents attend these sessions, but I also work with individual parents.

 I am not able to bill through insurance, as I am a consultant/coach, not a therapist, but I try to keep my rates accessible for most families.
 My rates are: